-Mycosis fungoides typically progresses from an eczematous patch/plaque stage covering less than 10% of the body surface (T1) to plaque stage covering 10% or more of the body surface (T2), and finally to tumors (T3) that frequently undergo necrotic ulceration.
-Sezary syndrome is an advanced form of mycosis fungoides with generalized erythroderma (T4) and peripheral blood involvement (B1) at presentation.
-Cytologic transformation from a low-grade lymphoma to a high-grade lymphoma sometimes occurs during the course of these diseases and is associated with a poor prognosis.
+Mycosis fungoides typically progresses from an eczematous patch/plaque stage, covering less than 10% of the body surface (T1), to a plaque stage, covering 10% or more of the body surface (T2), and finally to tumors (T3) that frequently undergo necrotic ulceration.
+Sézary syndrome is an advanced form of mycosis fungoides with generalized erythroderma (T4) and peripheral blood involvement (B1) at presentation.
+Cytologic transformation from a low-grade lymphoma to a high-grade lymphoma sometimes occurs during the course of these diseases and is associated with poor prognosis.
 A common cause of death during the tumor phase is sepsis from Pseudomonas aeruginosa or Staphylococcus aureus caused by chronic skin infection with staphylococcus species and subsequent systemic infections.

 Appropriate therapy of CTCL depends on a variety of factors, including stage, the patient's overall health, and the presence of symptoms.
 In general, therapies can be categorized into topical and systemic treatments that include ECP.
 In contrast to more conventional lymphomas, CTCL, possibly excepting ones in the earliest stages, is not curable.
 Thus, systemic cytotoxic chemotherapy is avoided except for advanced-stage cases.
 Partial or complete remission is achievable, although the majority of patients require lifelong treatment and monitoring.

-POLICYExtracorporeal photopheresis may be considered medically necessary as a technique to treat chronic graft-versus-host disease that is refractory to medical therapy.
+Extracorporeal photopheresis may be considered medically necessary as a technique to treat acute graft-versus-host disease or chronic graft-versus-host disease that is refractory to medical therapy.